Wimbledon school crash: Investigations

-On 26 June 2024, the CPS announced the driver would not face charges because she had suffered an epileptic seizure whilst driving, a condition she had not been previously diagnosed with and which could not have been anticipated.
+On 26 June 2024, the CPS announced the driver would not face charges because they had suffered an epileptic seizure whilst driving, a condition they had not been previously diagnosed with and which could not have been anticipated.
 Neurological specialists concluded that the event was the first such medical episode that the driver had experienced.
-Mark Jones, a partner at Payne Hicks Beach and Claire Freemantle's solicitor, responded to the CPS's announcement by stating that although Freemantle was driving when the accident occurred, she was not in control of the vehicle and was not at fault for the incident.
+The driver's solicitor responded to the CPS's announcement by stating that although his client was driving when the accident occurred, the driver was not in control of the vehicle and was not at fault for the incident.

-On 4 July 2024, the Metropolitan Police announced that they were reviewing their investigation.
+In July 2024, the Metropolitan Police announced that they were reviewing their investigation.
+An internal review found that the initial investigation team within the Road Traffic Collisions Unit had failed to interview witnesses concerning the behaviour of the driver immediately after the crash.

-On 28 January 2025, the driver was arrested on suspicion of causing death by dangerous driving.
+In October 2024, after the two girls' families raised concerns about the investigation, the case was re-opened.
+On 28 January 2025 the driver was arrested on suspicion of causing death by dangerous driving.

+On 14 April 2026, the BBC announced that eleven Metropolitan Police officers are being investigated by the Independent Office for Police Conduct for gross misconduct for their handling of the initial inquiry into the crash and that they are assessing whether they will bring charges against the driver involved.

+On 1 May 2026, the driver involved in the crash was charged with two counts of causing death by dangerous driving and seven offences of causing serious injury by dangerous driving.
+The first court hearing took place on 16 June 2026, during which the driver was granted bail.